Interpersonal Issues Gay Men And Lesbians May Have To Deal With

 Smaller friendship pools and a harder time meeting people

 The issue of not having enough people to meet is particularly tough in high school.
-There aren't going to be many gay people in any one school, and at that age many of the ones who are around are still in the closet.
+There aren't going to be many gay students in any one school, and at that age many of the ones who are around are still in the closet.
 Gay high school students can therefore feel intensely lonely and isolated.

 Awkwardness around same-sex friends when they're younger and still closeted

-A young gay person might become attracted to his or her same sex friends, which can create a lot of awkwardness, not to mention heartache.
+A young gay person might become attracted to one of his or her same sex friends, which can create a lot of awkwardness, not to mention heartache.
 If they keep their attraction secret it can eat away at them.
-And when they're younger and keeping their sexuality hidden, they may not feel they have any other dating options, so the idea of liking someone and not being able to act on it can be especially tough.
+And when they're younger and keeping their sexuality hidden, they may not feel they have any other dating options, so the idea of liking someone and not being able to act on it can be especially painful.